-Second, in the non-reciprocal case, the i.c.equilibrium coincides with the Nash equilibrium as was stated in Corollary 5.2.
+Second, in the non-reciprocal case, the i.c.equilibrium coincides with the Nash equilibrium as was stated in Theorem 5.2.(2).
 The reader may wonder whether this is consistent with the existing experimental results, which state that the cooperative outcome more likely results.
-However, one important difference we should notice is that in our theory, the payoff functions are assumed to be a priori unknown.
-If this "unknown" is taken properly into account in experiments, we expect that $(s_a^o, s_b^o) = (\mathbf{s}{a2}, \mathbf{s}{b2})$ could more likely result.
+However, one important difference we should notice is that in our theory, the payoff functions are assumed to be a priori not known.
+If this "not known" is taken properly into account in experiments, we expect that $(s_a^o, s_b^o) = (\mathbf{s}{a2}, \mathbf{s}{b2})$ could more likely result.